 We discussed things like: when and how we first started letter-writing as children and what that meant to us; which particular public letters we were drawn to reading and why; the disposition or preservation of letters received; the privacy aspect of letters and how that has changed over centuries and decades; letter-writing in the era of email and text messages; and so on.

 Something I didn’t get to in the conversation with Hazel is why letter-writing rituals appeal to some.
 Here’s my theory.
-Mervin Verbit, a sociologist, wrote about the 4 dimensions of rituals: content, frequency, intensity and centrality (importance within our lives).
-And, although he was talking more about religious rituals, you’ll agree that they apply to most other kinds of rituals in our lives too.
-And, I think that, if our everyday rituals for a particular activity include these 4 dimensions in the right and consistent proportions, they can allow us to pay more attention to what we’re doing and give us the space to be more creative.
+Mervin Verbit, a sociologist, wrote about the four dimensions of rituals: content, frequency, intensity, and centrality (importance within our lives).
+Although he was talking more about religious rituals, you’ll agree that they apply to most other kinds of rituals in our lives too.
+And I think that, if our everyday rituals for a particular activity include these four dimensions in the right and consistent proportions, they can allow us to pay more attention to what we’re doing and give us the space to be more creative.
 I’m not suggesting that rituals, in themselves, can make anyone more creative — rather that they enable some of the right conditions for creativity.
 This is why I see letter-writing as a more creative writing exercise than, say, email-writing, which is often more immediate and not so consistent in terms of frequency or intensity.
-Blog-writing can have all 4 dimensions and, therefore, be ritualistic too.
-But, then, it doesn’t meet the other criteria for letter-writing such as being one-on-one communication for another specific reader.
+Blog-writing can have all four dimensions and, therefore, be ritualistic too.
+But then, it doesn’t meet the other criteria for letter-writing such as being one-on-one communication for another specific reader.